hernandoabella/the-ultimate-ai-cheatsheet/README.md

 - AI & Privacy: Protecting Your Data
 - Ethical Considerations in AI-Powered Decisions
 - Future of AI: Risks & Opportunities
-### Future & Emerging AI Trends
-- AI & Quantum Computing
-- The Rise of AI Agents & Autonomous Systems
-- AI in Healthcare & Medicine
-- AI for Space Exploration & Robotics
-- The Future of Human-AI Collaboration